dkean/Sikuli12.11/README.md

 - add a help topic QuickStart for newcomers
 - better display of errors in message area
 - revised the extension feature and made it functional again
+- Debug.xxx is available on Jython level (see below)

 **Changes/Fixes to the Scripting API**